mezdahun/HomeBot/README.md

-# HomeBot
+# HomeBot🤖🏘️

-Scraping ImmoSCout in given time intervals and notifying recipient via email through SMTP server
+Scraping ImmoScout according to search filters in given time intervals and notifying recipient via email through SMTP server

 # Instructions:
  1. Create or have a gmail account that will be used to send out emails to the recipient.
 The sender and recipient can be the same email address.